zumo64/elastic-jmeter/README.rst

 Limitations
 --------------
-The logs replayer only works on linux based systems Not tested/adapted for Windows
+The logs replayer only works on linux based systems (tested MacOS) Not tested/adapted for Windows

 Pre-requisites
 -------------------

-Install Jmeter 3.0
+Install Jmeter 3.1
 Have a ES running cluster accessible from JM if using es_test.bash

-If planning to use the es_test_setup.bash (generate sample bulk ingest scripts)  you need :
+If planning to use the setup_es_test.bash (generate sample bulk ingest scripts)  you need :
 1.  npm
 2.  coffeescript (see http://coffeescript.org/)
 3.  run npm install from within the coffee folder

 If planning to perform scan and scroll queries from Jmeter :
-3. you need python
+4. you need python

 Setup data and queries